 The most significant factors that go into good communication include active listening, the nonverbal cues, and mannerisms you display, and the respect you give while speaking and listening.
 Effective communication also involves being aware of the emotions that the other person is feeling and expressing while they talk.

-Finally, communication in relationships is about the two E’s: empathy and encouragement.
-Emphasizing is the act of trying to see things from other people’s point of view and using that information to respond properly.
 Even if someone is coming from a point of view you are not familiar with or that you do not agree with, good communication involves encouraging the other to say what is on their mind.

 These are the core elements of proper communication in relationships.
 These elements should be tweaked depending on with who you are speaking.
 So you would approach a conversation with your spouse somewhat differently than you would a conversation with your spouse.